THE DESIRE OF ALL LIVING

 There is another phenomena that takes place with the caterpillar as the metamorphose reaches the end of its cycle.
 As the new creature begins to awaken, its head and thorax begins to grow at an alarming rate which breaks open the chrysalis.
 This, of course, is comparable to the mind of Christ, our Head, our King, our Government, as it grows rapidly in the last days of our change and bursts forth from the confines of metamorphose and into the glorious liberty of being the manifested sons of God.

 Like the Monarch butterfly, we awaken as the chrysalis breaks open in the new day and emerge from our seclusion.
 Grasping the branch upon which we were birthed, we hang our wings downward to straighten and dry.
 Once this is accomplished we notice anew, the light of the Son and go upward to the top regions of the Tree of Life.
 We bask in His glistening rays from the heavens above, even the shining of our Lord of glory in righteousness.
 Slowly, we unfurl and spread our newfound wings--beautiful wings splashed with silver and gold and other precious brilliants of the kingdom.
+The same colors the mass of oozecontained that was being shaped inside the dark confines of our transformation, as Tom and Julie Goodall had shared.
 The gentle wind of the Holy Spirit then lifts us into the heavens of Majesty's presence.

 Praise God!
 For the first time we are in free-flight.
 We are finally moving with complete liberty in the element for which we were created.
 In full flight we soar at will, in any direction we desire to go; for the Spirit is our internal guide.
 There are no limits or boundaries, for we have the fullness of the conscious mind of Christ.
 Therefore, wherever we go or whatever we do is according to His mind, His desires, His will.
 We have arrived at our predestined purpose.